Estimated reading time: 8 minutes

 - – Avoid being generic, e.g., “I want a career where I can use my skills.”

-No matter how qualified the candidate is, if they make a mistake in their cover letter, they will not get the job.
+No matter how qualified the candidate is, they will not get the job if they make a mistake in their cover letter.
 A cover letter is often the first impression an employer receives about a potential employee.

 As soon as they start reading it, they will be looking for mistakes that may have been made in grammar or spelling.
-Therefore, it’s essential to proofread your work at least twice before you submit it because even a straightforward typo can cost you your dream job.
+Therefore, it’s essential to proofread your work twice before submitting it because even a straightforward typo can cost you your dream job.

-Conclusion: It is beyond frustrating to try and read through these letters for the first time.
-If you have ever had a manager that was great at writing cover letters, I am sure they were able to write about themselves in such an exciting way without sounding bragging or being too self-serving.
+Conclusion: It is beyond frustrating to read through these letters for the first time.
+If you have ever had a manager who was great at writing cover letters, I am sure they could write about themselves in such an exciting way without sounding bragging or being too self-serving.
 A good letter should make me want to learn more about this person’s background and what makes them so unique.
-I can’t even remember how many times someone has written something just as their job history with nothing else other than “I would love your opportunity.”
-Well, it sounds like we are not interested because there isn’t anything worth reading here!
-The main point in this article is that you should not be lazy when writing your cover letter.
+I can’t even remember how someone has written something just as their job history with nothing else other than “I would love your opportunity.”
+It sounds like we are not interested because there isn’t anything worth reading here!
+The main point is that you should not be lazy when writing your cover letter.
 It’s a simple thing to do, and it will help ensure that the person reading your application takes time out of their day to consider giving you an interview.
 Spend some time crafting a well-written note with clear points about what makes you stand out from the competition.
 Your resume speaks for itself, but presenting yourself as someone who cares enough to put forth effort into something like a cover letter shows initiative and sets off those “hire me” bells!